team-eternity/eternity/docs/readme.txt

 Bugs Fixed (between 4.02.00 and 4.03.00):

++ Fixed a crash happening when setting the HUD message number of lines to 0 and then picking up something.

 + Fixed the generalized sector types for damage not working under UDMF.

 + Fixed a crash happening when respawning dynamically created items which